vargac/IV110/README.md

 ```

 For basecalling, we use ONT `guppy`, which has to be installed by Yourself
-as it cannot be included in a `conda` environemnt.
+as it cannot be included in a `conda` environment.

 It may be useful to look into the `config.yml` file and set some names to more
 appropriate values for You.
 An argument `-C`/`--config` is to be used for that.